Test

 26- Conditioner

-If you have long hair that tends to tangle, conditioner will come in very handy in your pool bag.
+If you have long hair that tends to tangle, conditioner will come in handy in your pool bag.

-27- Moisturising milk
+27- Moisturizing milk

 28- Comb or hairbrush